Tassyomah/hngintern/README.md

 # hngintern
 This repository has to do with Hotels.ng internship task.

-i just did my first commit after the initial commit
+I just did my first commit after the initial commit I'm doing a second commit on this repository